8-day Scotland travel tour: Highlands, Skye & Outer Hebrides

 We take a ferry from Uig, on Skye’s north-western coast, to the town of Tarbert on the Isle of Harris.

-On the way up from the ferry to the hotel in Stornoway, we’ll visit Luskentyre beach and go on a short walk over the sands to see the ‘runrigs’ and The Coffin Road – Hebridean Way
+Before checking into your hotel on the Isle of Harris for the next two days, we’ll visit Luskentyre beach and go on a short walk over the sands to see the ‘runrigs’ and The Coffin Road – Hebridean Way.

 The oldest rocks on Harris and Lewis, known as the Lewisian, are named after the Isle, and were formed over 3000 million years ago.
 They are two-thirds as old as the Earth itself!
 Some of the rocks are similar to rocks found in the mountains of the moon.